KSafran/RentHop/Codebook.md

 ## Overview
 This is the codebook for the Kaggle Competition involving Two Sigma and RentHop.
 Here, we can detail what our various scripts do (or, at least what they're *supposed* to do).
 To help streamline the collaboration process, any key additions or deletions should be noted here.

-## Load and EDA.R
+## load and process/loading_function.R
-This code reads in the `train.json` data, converts it to a data frame, and creates individual fields for common features found in the listings.
-After these transformations, the data frame is saved as `data/hop_df.rds`.
+In here there is a function that loads in the `train.json` data, converts it to a data frame, and creates individual fields for common features found in the listings.
+After these transformations, the data frame is saved as an .rds file to streamline loading.

+## gbm.R
+This code reads in the training data, and fits a GBM.
+At this point we haven't really done much cross-validation, so there is a lot of room to improve this model.
+The end goal here would be an automated grid search (or bayesian hyperparameter optimization).

+## Modeling Functions.R
+This code contains some basic functions for model fitting.
+It includes the loss function used for scoring competition entries.

-## utils.R
+## images/download_photos.R
-This code performs some simple tasks that should make our lives easier and our code a bit cleaner.
-* Loads in various packages
-* Reads in data from `data/hop_df.rds`
-* Defines a numeric response variable `class`
-	* 1 = low interest
-	* 2 = medium interest
-	* 3 = high interest
-* Renames any variables that include problematic characters (such as hyphens, slashes, or parentheses)
+This file downloads the first photo associated with each listing and extracts some basic metadata about the file.
+The end goal here would be to feed these photos into tensorflow in python.